manoa-trade-your-stuff/manoa-trade-your-stuff.github.io/index.md

 <a  href="https://docs.google.com/document/d/1DOvsdJkyUgxPniUr7G4ivfmBcsozXm4Yf86d5SVJ0kg/edit?usp=sharing">Team Contract Link</a>

 ## Landing Page
+The landing page is the main page where any user will be welcomed when first entering the site.
+They will be welcomed with a welcome text and all they need to do is click on the login button on the navbar.
+Then they will be prompted to sign in or sign up.

 <img src="image/projlanding.png">

 ## Sign-in Page
+The sign-in page is where a returning user will go and all they need to do is input their email and password then hit submit.
+After that, they will be sent to their user home page.
 <img src="image/projsignin.png">

 ## Sign-up Page
+The sign-up page is where a new user will go and all they need to do is input their email and password then hit submit.
+After that, they will be sent to their user home page.
 <img src="image/projregister.png">

 ## User home page
+The user home page provides users with a personalized experience where it is unique for each user.
+The navbar on the user home page offers several options, including a profile tab where users can check information about their account, such as their personal information, purchase and sale history, and a bio about themselves.
+The list option allows users to view the items they have up for auction or sale.
+The categories tab helps users search for items by category which can be more efficient when finding what you are looking for quickly.

 <img src="image/projuserpage.png">

 ## Admin home page